 Carey Mulligan has returned to the dark side; she's switched back from blonde to brunette.
 The actress showed off her shiny new colour Saturday night at the NYC premiere of her new movie Inside Llewyn Davis, which won the Grand Prix at Cannes 2013 and co-stars Oscar Isaac, Justin Timberlake and Garrett Hedlund.
 We're impressed with the cast, but we're distracted right now – we think this hair hue suits Carey so much better than blonde.

 brunette is better

-Now that she’s reverted from blonde to brunette, Carey’s complexion looks warmer, creamier — healthier.
+Now that she's reverted from blonde to brunette, Carey's complexion looks warmer, creamier – healthier.
 The rich, warm deep brown brightens her dark eyes, too.
-Plus she’ll be able to ask less of her makeup.
-When hair colour and complexion work well together, makeup doesn’t have to work so hard to make the face look fresh.
-(Look how hard makeup tried to work here… with less successful results.)
+Legendary colourist Christophe Robin, a hair-colour pioneer and celebrity favourite would approve (his strong opinions on hair colour + eye colour here).
+This change means Carey can ask less of her makeup.
+When hair colour and complexion work well together, makeup doesn't have to work so hard to make the face look fresh.
+(Look how hard her makeup tried to work here... with less successful results.)

 blonde to brunette at home

 As hair lightens from brunette, it goes red before it goes blonde.
 To take blonde hair to brunette, you need to put red tones back in, or you'll end up with green.

 And you can do this at home with help from home-colour customer-service.
 Just call the 1-800 number on the side of a box of your favourite hair colour brand.
 The reps on the other end of the line really know their stuff, as my then-editor Susan and I found out when I wrote this story for Canadian Living magazine.